-In cases in which the Complainant requests no formal process and the circumstances allow the University to honor that request, the University will offer informal resolution options (see below), supportive measures, and remedies to the Complainant and the community, but will not otherwise pursue the formal process.
+In cases in which the Complainant requests no grievance process and the circumstances allow the University to honor that request, the University will offer informal resolution options (see below), supportive measures, and remedies to the Complainant and the community, but will not otherwise pursue a formal process.

-2. By Signature of the Title IX or Deputy Title IX Coordinator
+1. Complaint Issued by the Title IX or Deputy Title IX Coordinator

-Where the Complainant requests that their identity not be shared with the Respondent or that the University not pursue a formal grievance process, the University must consider this request in the context of the University's responsibility to protect the University's educational community or to avoid deliberate indifference.
-The University will consider the interest of the Complainant and the Complainant's expressed preference for manner of resolution.
-Where possible and supported by an assessment of the facts and circumstances, the University will seek action consistent with the Complainant's request.
+Where the Complainant requests that their identity not be shared with the Respondent or that the University not pursue a grievance process, the University must consider this request carefully, using the factors outlined above.
 In some situations, the Title IX Coordinator or Deputy Title IX Coordinator may determine it is necessary to proceed.
-The determination as to whether the Title IX Coordinator or a Deputy Title IX Coordinator will sign a complaint, if the Complainant does not wish to proceed, will be based on information received from the Complainant during the initial meeting, and considering the following:
+The determination as to whether the Title IX Coordinator or a Deputy Title IX Coordinator will issue a Notice of Allegation and Investigation, if the Complainant does not wish to proceed, will be based on information received from the Complainant during the initial meeting, and considering the following:

-- The nature and circumstances of the report. - Immediate physical safety & emotional well-being. - Complainant's expressed preference for manner of resolution and any barriers to proceeding. - The pattern evidence or other similar conduct by the Respondent/s. - The seriousness of the conduct. - Whether the Respondent has a history of prior arrests, is the subject of prior reports and/or complaints related to any form of sexual harassment or sexual misconduct, or has any history of violent behavior or has a criminal record or prior conduct violation (at the University of elsewhere) indicating a history of sexual misconduct, violence and/or patterned behavior. - Whether the circumstances suggest there is an increased risk of the Respondent committing additional acts of sexual misconduct or other violence. - Whether the Respondent threatened further sexual misconduct or other violence against a student or others. - Whether the sexual misconduct was committed by multiple individuals. - Whether the circumstances suggest there is an increased risk of future acts of sexual misconduct under similar circumstances. - Whether a weapon was used during the course of the sexual misconduct. - Whether the sexual misconduct was facilitated through the use of drugs or intoxicants. - Whether the school possesses other means to obtain relevant evidence (e.g., security cameras, witnesses, physical evidence).
+- The nature and circumstances of the report, including the Complainant's reasonable safety concerns regarding the initiation of grievance process - The risk that additional acts would occur if a complainant is not initiated - Immediate physical safety & emotional well-being of the Complainant and/or the University community. - The age and relationship of the parties, including whether the Respondent is an employee of the University. - The pattern evidence or other similar conduct by the Respondent. - The seriousness of the conduct. - Whether the Respondent has a history of prior reports and/or complaints related to any form of sex-based harassment or sexual misconduct, or has any history of violent behavior or has a criminal record or prior conduct violation (at the University of elsewhere) indicating a history of sexual misconduct, violence and/or patterned behavior. - Whether the circumstances suggest there is an increased risk of the Respondent committing additional acts of sexual misconduct or other violence.

+- Whether the Respondent threatened further sexual misconduct or other violence against a student or others. - Whether the sexual misconduct was committed by multiple individuals. - Whether the circumstances suggest there is an increased risk of future acts of sexual misconduct under similar circumstances. - Whether a weapon was used during the course of the sexual misconduct. - Whether the sexual misconduct was facilitated through the use of drugs or intoxicants. - Whether the University possesses other means to obtain relevant evidence (e.g., security cameras, witnesses, physical evidence).

-In cases where the University is unable to take action consistent with the request of the Complainant, the Title IX Coordinator will inform the Complainant about the chosen course of action, which will consist of the Title IX Coordinator or a Deputy Title IX Coordinator signing a complaint against the Respondent.
-If the Title IX Coordinator or Deputy Title IX Coordinator signs a formal complaint against a Complainant's wishes, the Title IX Coordinator must document the reasons why the decision was reached.
-The Title IX Coordinator or a Deputy Title IX Coordinator is not a Complainant or otherwise a party to the formal complaint.
+In cases where the University is unable to take action consistent with the request of the Complainant, the Title IX Coordinator will inform the Complainant about the chosen course of action, which will consist of the Title IX Coordinator or a Deputy Title IX Coordinator issuing a complaint against the Respondent, and offer supportive measure.
+If the Title IX Coordinator or Deputy Title IX Coordinator issues a Notice of Allegations and Investigation against a Complainant's wishes, the Title IX Coordinator will document the reasons why the decision was reached.
+The Title IX Coordinator or a Deputy Title IX Coordinator or a Deputy Title IX Coordinator or otherwise a party to the complaint.